 The word Gurkhas is a non-ethnic term referring to Rais, Limbus, Gurungs and Magars who have enlisted in the British and Indian armies.

 The name is derived from the ancient town Gorkha, near the Annapurna region, which was home of the founder king of Nepal.

 Visit Gurkha communities in Nepal:

 And then there are over 50 more ethnicities in Nepal.

-Are you ready for an adventure?
+Ready for an adventure?

-Get ready to explore the wonders of Nepal with us
+Explore the wonders of Nepal with us!